The Chrysalids and The Day of the Triffids by John Wyndham (mini book reviews) – dystopic science-fiction worlds

 July is here!
 It's a time of celebrations - my birthday and our wedding anniversary are the highlights of the month 🥳 Plus the excitement of the upcoming summer holiday in August ☀️ Let's get to the bookish side of life!
 July seems to be all about dystopian stories, with a touch of fantasy.
 Finishing … Continue reading What I’m reading in July 2021: dystopia, dystopia, dystopia … and a bit of fantasy

-When remembering is a sin: The Memory Police by Yoko Ogawa (book review)
+The Memory Police by Yoko Ogawa (book review) – when remembering is a sin

 The Memory Police tells the daunting dystopian story about an island controlled by... guess who?!
 The Memory Police.
 They are in charge of what people remember, what objects are burnt and forgotten, what beings and plants disappear.
 However, there are some people, the outlaws, who do not forget...

-Dystopia on genetically engineered humans and animals: Oryx and Crake by Margaret Atwood (book review)
+Oryx and Crake by Margaret Atwood (book review) – Dystopia on genetically engineered humans and animals

 Oryx and Crake is a cautionary tale about genetic engineering that touches on very contemporary topics.
 There's even a pandemic in the story, and some quotes seem taken from today's newspapers.
 Quite impressive, taking into account the story was written 20+ years ago.